cyberaxcess/parse-server-sendgrid-adapter/README.md

 # parse-server-sendgrid-adapter
-Simple sendgrid adapter for parse server
+Simple sendgrid adapter for parse server, modified to use the newest SendGrid packages

 ## Configuration